ysyk2021/the-secrets-of-successful-problem-solving-strategies-for-overcoming-any-challenge/src/chapter-6-2.md

-Chapter: Techniques for Generating New Ideas and Approaches to Problem-Solving
+Techniques for Generating New Ideas and Approaches to Problem-Solving
 ==============================================================================

 In this chapter, we will explore various techniques for generating new ideas and approaches to problem-solving.
 These techniques will help you overcome challenges, think creatively, and find innovative solutions.
 Let's delve into the effective strategies for generating fresh ideas and tackling problems from different angles.